 - Because of ist distributed nature, ESB deployment can be Step-by-step.

 - Disadvantages: unrealistic that a single ESB product can be rolled out across the enterprise.
-Its likely that there will be multiple ESB products installed (e.g., mergers, fragmented IT strategies, organic development)
+It’s likely that there will be multiple ESB products installed (e.g., mergers, fragmented IT strategies, organic development)

 Message-Oriented Middleware (MOM)